 For manufacturers evaluating options, the decision framework is simple, but powerful: how much persuasion does your business actually need?

-Every inch you move along that spectrum changes what the platform must deliver and what your team has to manage in return.
-More persuasion usually means more content, more configuration, and more ongoing decisions about how the experience should work.
+Every inch you move along the spectrum changes what the platform must deliver and what your team has to manage in return.

 For most manufacturers, the honest answer lives somewhere in the middle.
 And that middle is often where digital transformation has the best chance of actually sticking.